By Bryan Boggiano

 “ I didn’t like the chickens, he said.
 “I was a city boy.”

-He moved to New York, working during the day while attending school at night.
+So, he moved to New York, working during the day while attending school at night.
 While in New York, he joined the New World Club, a social club for immigrants.

 They have two daughters, four grandchildren, and three great-grandchildren and reside at an assisted living facility Park Summit in Coral Springs.